Words and images by Greg Mansfield

 Location: 1 St James St, Monmouth

-Step into The Queen’s Head on Monmouth’s eastern edge, where centuries of history merge with supernatural mystery.
-This Grade II listed building doesn’t just serve drinks – it serves up some of Wales’ most compelling ghost stories.
+The Queen’s Head on Monmouth’s eastern edge is where centuries of history merge with supernatural mystery.
+This Grade II listed building has some of Wales’ most compelling ghost stories attached to it.

-Dating to the 16th century, The Queen’s Head ranks as Wales’ third most haunted inn, surpassed only by the Prince of Wales Inn and The Skirrid Inn.
+Dating to the 16th century, The Queen’s Head is ranked as Wales’ third most haunted inn, surpassed only by the Prince of Wales Inn and The Skirrid Inn.
 The pub preserves its authentic charm with original 17th-century plasterwork adorning the bar area.
-Beneath its ancient floorboards and behind its walls, secret passages and removable sections whisper tales of turbulent times in British history.
+Beneath its ancient floorboards and behind its walls, secret passages and removable sections tell tales of turbulent times in British history.

-Current owner Neil Bell maintains healthy skepticism about the supernatural tales, yet can’t ignore that some employees flat-out refuse to work in the pub after midnight.
-The unexplained phenomena prove too unsettling for many.
+Former Queen’s Head owner, Neil Bell, had healthy skepticism about the supernatural tales, yet he couldn’t ignore that some employees refused to work in the pub after midnight.
+The unexplained phenomena proved too unsettling for many of them.

-His daughter, Kirsten Weller, brings more compelling evidence to the ghost stories with her own experiences that include:
+Bell’s daughter, Kirsten Weller, brought more compelling evidence to the ghost stories with her own experiences that included:

 - Multiple encounters with a four-year-old girl in a dress roaming the premises